Instagram Architecture & Database – How Does It Store & Search Billions of Images

 RabbitMQ, on the other hand, is a popular open-source message broker written using the AMQP Advanced Messaging Queuing Protocol.

-The main database cluster contains 12 replicas in different zones & involve 12 Quadruple extra large memory instances.
+So, the main database cluster of Instagram contains 12 replicas in different zones & involves 12 Quadruple extra large memory instances.

 Using Pgbouncer to pool PostgreSQL connections when connecting with the backend web server resulted in a huge performance boost.